rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </generate>
 ```

-Using cyclic="true", the result set will be re-iterated from the beginning when it has reached the end.
+Using `cyclic="true"`, the result set will be re-iterated from the beginning when it has reached the end.

-You may apply a distribution as well.
-The result set of a selector might be quite large, so take care, which
+You may apply a distribution as well:
-distribution to apply, see [Distribution Concepts](distribution.md):

 ```xml